brianmannmath/brianmannmath.github.io/source/_posts/2014-02-21-integer-partitions.markdown

 If you do it this way, it's basically impossible to do any sort of dynamic programming.
 You'll need to do the same computations over and over again, and there's not way to avoid this.

 A much better solution is to use the tree-like structure natural to this problem and recurse.
-Here's what I mean: start with 200.
-Then substract off every possible coin value: $$(200-200), (200-100), (200-50), \ldots$$.
+Here's what I mean: start with 200, then substract off every possible coin value: $$(200-200), (200-100), (200-50), \ldots$$.

 There's a catch though!
 Once you subtract a coin of value $$k$$, you're never allowed to substract a coin of value larger than $$k$$ in the same branch of the tree.
 This is to guarantee uniqueness of the partitions (i.e. so we don't count both $$5 = 2 + 2 + 1$$ and $$5 = 1 + 2 + 2$$ as different partitions.)